1975 Pacific typhoon season: Super Typhoon June (Rosing)

-Tropical Storm 25W
+Tropical Depression 25W

 25W formed in the South China Sea.

 Tropical Depression 24W (Sisang)

 A late season tropical depression affected the Philippines before turning back toward the ocean and dissipated out at sea.

 Storm names

 International

 Western North Pacific tropical cyclones were named by the Joint Typhoon Warning Center.
 The first storm of 1975 was named Lola and the final one was named June.